∗ ∗ ∗

 He’s a well-respected senior leader in this company, but I’m concerned that he has some biases in how he evaluates candidates.
 For example, we just opened up a new role on his team, and he brought to the kickoff meeting a bunch of Linkedin profiles of what he considers the “ideal candidate.”
 They were all white (or white-passing) men with a very specific type of education pedigree.
 His team is also one of the least diverse in the whole company.

 I don’t really know how to approach things with this hiring manager.
 As a woman of color myself, I don’t feel comfortable calling out a senior leader.
 Any advice?

 Dear Hands Tied,

-First, congratulations on the new job.
-Starting a new job is both exciting and challenging, when there’s so much to navigate through – the new culture, coworkers, as well as figuring out how to do your job well.
-And I understand a challenging hiring manager can be particularly daunting.
+First, I want to acknowledge how exciting and challenging it can be to start a new job, when there’s so much to navigate through – the new culture, coworkers, all the while you're trying to figure out how to do your actual job well.
+And as a former recruiter, I understand how daunting it can be to work with a challenging hiring manager.